CGRC RACING RULES

 · The dogs have to be stopped in a proper way to reduce the risk of injuries and avoid unnecessary collisions.

-The timekeeper shall time each race and trial and for this purpose shall be provided with a stopwatch or an electronic timing system (e.g. video- or photo-finish).
+The timekeeper shall time each race and trial and for this purpose shall be provided with electronic timing system (e.g. video, photo-finish, stopwatch can be used as reserve).

 Stewards of the meeting:

-There shall be as many appointed stewards, as necessary for the proper holding of the competition, at least five.
+There shall be as many appointed stewards to observe the races as necessary for the proper holding of the competition (min.
+2).
 The paddock steward is responsible that all greyhounds are at time in the paddock area and controls the equipment of the competing greyhounds.
-Four stewards are in charge to observe the races.
-Irregularities against these racing rules have to be announced after the race in questions to the controlling authorities.

-The judge and the racing manager constitute the controlling authority of a meeting.
+The jury and the racing manager constitute the controlling authority of a meeting.
 The decisions of the controlling authority in case of doubt or dispute are definitive and binding.

 International CGRC Competitions: